Tencent/omi/site/omi-src/src/docs/en/introduction.md

 ## What's Omi ？

-Omi (pronounced /ˈomɪ/) is cross-frameworks framework base on Web Component.
-One framework.
-Mobile & desktop & mini program.
+Omi (pronounced /ˈomɪ/) is cross-frameworks framework base on Web Component, you can also use omio compatible IE8+ with the same grammar.
+One framework, Mobile & desktop & mini program.

 <em> Omi looks really neat!<br> </em>
 　　　　— [Jason Miller (Creator of Preact)](https://twitter.com/_developit/)